 How do I know?
 My father and mother told me.

-My father just got it told because he was a newcomer.
+My father just as hearsay because he was not from here.

-It lasted not that long time.
-When they sent him to the police station nearby, he learned to know my mother.
+He was sent to the police station nearby, and he met my mother.

-That's why we were surprised when some guys from a combatant association came and told my father that he is entitled to a veteran pension.
-But when one gets it, one takes it.
-Isn't it so?
+That is why we were surprised when some people from the combatant association came and told my father that he is entitled to a Veterans Pension.

-Mother knew about that story much more, because it had happened
+Mother knew about it more because it had happened

 There were not many Jews in our village.

-He has never talked about his family, and nobody knows what happened to them.
+He never talked about his family, and nobody knew what happened to them.

-Even the local policeman, who got some pocket money, looked another way.
+Everyone knew about him, even the local policeman, who got some pocket money and looked the other way.

 Luckily, the Germans did not come here because it was a wilderness.

-But when the partisans made him a guerrilla shoemaker, he changed his mind.
+the inventory back, Icek gave up at first.
+But when the partisans made him a

 The rumor was that he ran away to the partisans because Krask's older son threatened to chop him up.
-But then, when the partisans came to Isaac's hut with their shoes, everybody in the village knew what was happened.
+But then, when the partisans came to Icek's hut with shoes, everybody in the village guessed what had happened.

 The partisans figured it out too.
-When their commander found out that his riding shoes lay unfinished in Isaac's hut, he became so angry that he gave the order and the Krask's older son was shot dead.
+When their commander found that his riding boots lay unfinished in Icek's hut, he became so angry that he gave the order, and Krask's older son was shot dead.
 As a lesson to others.

 That they killed a man because of a stupid Jew.

-Because who had to repair all these shoes after that?!
+Because who was to repair all these shoes after that?